bullhorn/rest-api-docs/source/includes/_errors.md

-405 | Method Not Allowed -- You tried to access an entity with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The entity requested has been removed from our servers 429 | Too Many Requests -- You're requesting too much!
-Slow down!
+405 | Method Not Allowed -- You tried to access an entity with an invalid method 406 | Not Acceptable -- You requested a format that isn't json 410 | Gone -- The entity requested has been removed from our servers 429 | Rate Limited -- Wait 1 second then retry request.
+Repeat until successful.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.